Color-Of-Code/MetaSASL/README.md

 testsaslauthd -f test/mux -u fry       -p fry       -r futurama -s ldap
 ```

-This proves the setup can be used as a drop in replacement for a saslauthd setup.
+This proves the setup can be used as a drop in replacement for a `saslauthd` setup, since we use
+the `testsaslauthd` which is from the `sasl2-bin` package and not part of this repository.

-It is enabling multiple realms easily, but at the moment you are constrained to use LDAP only as a backend.
+It is enabling multiple realms easily, but at the moment you are constrained to use ldap services only as a backend.